prestodb/presto/presto-docs/src/main/sphinx/presto_cpp/properties.rst

 * **Type:** ``boolean``
 * **Default value:** ``false``

-If true, starts memory limit checker to trigger memory pushback when server is under low memory pressure.
+If set to ``true``, starts memory limit checker to trigger memory pushback when server is under low memory pressure.

 ``systemMemLimitBytes``